 Conflict is an inevitable part of the employment relationship however differences between individuals can lead to a range of costs.

 Benefits of mediation

-- Quicker and cheaper than internal procedures or litigation
+- Quicker and cheaper than internal conflict resolution procedures or litigation

 - Reduces stress and anxiety commonly associated with conflict

 - Better staff retention

 - Prevents disagreements getting out of control and affecting the wider team

 - Encourages a more positive workplace – a culture of openness, empowerment and personal responsibility

 - Personal growth – mediation helps participants develop the skills to resolve disputes for themselves in future